skywind3000/z.lua/README.md

-z -c foo    # restrict matches to subdirs of $PWD z -e foo    # echo the best match, don't cd z -i foo    # cd with interactive selection
+z -c foo    # restrict matches to subdirs of $PWD z -e foo    # echo the best match, don't cd z -i foo    # cd with interactive selection z -I foo    # cd with interactive selection using fzf z -b foo    # cd to the parent directory starting with foo
 ```